winnieyang89/personal_website1/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Sociology, Graduate Option in Gender and Women's Studies
+    - course: PhD in Sociology — Graduate Option in Gender and Women's Studies, 2024 (expected)
       institution: McGill University
       year: 2024 (expected)
     - course: MSc in Sociology
       institution: University of Oxford
       year: 2015
-    - course: BA in Interdisciplinary Program of Humanities and Social Sciences (Major in Sociology; Minor in Gender Studies)
+    - course: BA in Interdisciplinary Program of Humanities and Social Sciences
       institution: National Tsing Hua University
       year: 2014